jacobrask/styledocco/README.md

 StyleDocco generates documentation and style guide documents from your stylesheets.

 Stylesheet comments will be parsed through [Markdown](http://en.wikipedia.org/wiki/Markdown) and displayed in a generated HTML document.
-You can write HTML code prefixed with 4 spaces or between [code fences](http://github.github.com/github-flavored-markdown/) (<code>```</code>) in your comments, and StyleDocco renders a preview with the styles applied, and shows the example HTML code.
+You can write HTML code prefixed with 4 spaces or between [code fences](http://github.github.com/github-flavored-markdown/) (<code>```</code>) in your comments, and StyleDocco show a preview with the styles applied, and displays the example HTML code.

-An important philosophy of StyleDocco is to introduce as little custom syntax as possible, maintaining the stylesheet comments readable and useful even without StyleDocco.
+The previews are rendered in a resizable iframes to make it easy to demonstrate responsive designs at different viewport sizes.

-Suggestions, feature requests and bug reports are very welcome, either at [GitHub](https://github.com/jacobrask/styledocco/issues) or on Twitter ([@jacobrask](https://twitter.com/jacobrask)).
+Suggestions, feature requests and bug reports are welcome either at [GitHub](https://github.com/jacobrask/styledocco/issues) or on Twitter ([@jacobrask](https://twitter.com/jacobrask)).

 Installation